ryantd42/NY-Legislative-Git/2023/S7395C-2023/bill.md

- ment rolls for all of the 2022-2023 school taxes and all of the 2022 and 2023 general taxes for the parcel owned by such organization located  at 92  Eagle Valley Road, town of Sloatsburg, county of Rockland, otherwise known as Nassau county tax map section  38.41,  block  1,  lot  1-3.
+ ment rolls for all of the 2022-2023 school taxes and all of the 2022 and 2023 general taxes for the parcel owned by such organization located  at 92  Eagle Valley Road, town of Sloatsburg, county of Rockland, otherwise known as Rockland county tax map section 03/38.41, block 1, lot 1-3.
 If accepted,  the  application shall be reviewed as if it had been received on or before the taxable status date  established  for  such  assessment roll.